CELEBRANT OR REGISTRAR

 If you want:

-A ceremony that tells your story and not have to choose a generic script
+A ceremony that tells your story your way and you don’t want to choose a generic script

 Flexibility with timings and location

-A relaxed vibe with the option to include family, pets, or personal rituals
+A relaxed vibe with the option to include family, pets, or symbolic rituals

 A ceremony that actually feels like you